CtrlK

 Specificity

-Names multiple concrete actions — 'create/view/update issues', 'check sprint status', 'manage their Jira workflow' — matching the level-3 anchor listing specific actions, rather than the level-2 anchor that names only a domain.
+Lists multiple concrete actions — 'create/view/update issues', 'check sprint status', 'manage their Jira workflow' — matching the anchor for enumerating specific actions rather than vague language.

 3 / 3